ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 If you have virtual servers that are not using one of the supported operating systems, you need to migrate them to a supported level before migration.

 Virtual servers must be cloud-init enabled and have Virtio drivers.
 For Linux images that do not meet this criteria, see [Creating a Linux custom image](/docs/vpc?topic=vpc-create-linux-custom-image) to prepare the image.
 For Windows images that do not meet this criteria, see [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image).
 As an option, you can run a script to validate if your Linux or Windows image meets the minimum OS requirements, is cloud-init enabled, and has Virtio drivers.
-For script details, visit https://github.com/IBM/vpc-migration.
+For more information, see the [script details](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/os-precheck-scripts){: external}.
 {: important}

 Additionally, virtual servers must meet the following requirements: